-Share Class 1 Year 3 Years 5 Years 10 Years Service Class Shares \$85 \$284 \$500 \$1,123
+Share Class 1 year 3 years ars 5 years 10 years

+R4 Class \$ 112 \$ 365 \$ 637 \$ 1,414

+28

 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in Total Annual Fund Operating Expenses or in the example, affect the Fund's performance.
-During the most recent fiscal period ended September 30, 2016, the Fund's portfolio turnover rate was 12.39% of the average value of its portfolio.
+During the most recent fiscal year ended September 30, 2020, the Predecessor Fund's portfolio turnover rate was 333.55% of the average value of its portfolio.

-The Fund seeks to achieve its objective by investing, under normal market conditions, in the securities of other investment companies (including open-end funds, exchange-traded funds ("ETFs")) and closed-end funds (collectively referred to as "Underlying Funds").
-The Fund utilizes a risk-managed strategy (thus, the term "RMS" in the Fund's name), which involves the allocation of invested assets across multiple underlying investments in a manner that provides fluctuations in annualized returns that would be commensurate to an investor seeking to experience very low volatility in year-over-year returns.
+The Fund seeks to achieve its objective by investing, under normal market conditions, in the securities of other unaffiliated investment companies, including open-end funds, exchange-traded funds ("ETFs") and closed-end funds (collectively referred to as "Underlying Funds").
+The Fund utilizes a risk-managed strategy (thus, the term "RMS" in the Fund's name), which involves the allocation of invested assets across multiple underlying investments in a manner that attempts to limit fluctuations in annualized returns that would be commensurate to an investor seeking to experience very low volatility as measured by standard deviation.
 An investment's volatility is commonly measured by standard deviation.
-Standard deviation provides the probable range of anticipated returns based on the performance fluctuations over previous time periods (1-year, 3-year, or 5-year).
-Investments with the lowest levels of standard deviation would be considered very conservative, while investments with higher levels of standard deviation would be considered more growth oriented and aggressive in nature (more volatile).
-The strategy of this Fund is to keep the level of annual performance fluctuation within parameters that would be suitable for a moderate risk investor.
-This is identified by standard deviations that are slightly greater than that of a conservative investor, but less than those of a typical growth oriented investor.
+Standard deviation provides the probable range of anticipated returns based on the performance fluctuations over previous time periods (1- year, 3-year, or 5-year).
+Investments with the lowest levels of standard deviation would be considered very conservative (less volatile), while investments with higher levels of standard deviation would be considered more growth oriented and aggressive in nature (more volatile).
+The strategy of this Fund is to keep the level of annual performance fluctuation within standard deviation parameters that would be suitable for a moderate risk investor.
+This is identified by standard deviations that are slightly greater than that of a conservative/moderate investor, but less than those of a typical growth-oriented investor.
 The standard deviation goal for the Fund is to average between 5.5% to 8.5% over a 3-year timeframe or a 5-year timeframe.